2010 UCF Knights football team: Memphis

 Despite the loss by Southern Miss the previous night to lock up the Eastern Division and home-field for the conference championship game for UCF, the Knights played as if they still needed to win.
-Jeff Godfrey had a signature performance, throwing 14-of-17 for 252 yards and 2 touchdowns, and rushing for a third touchdown.
-Sophomore running back Latavius Murray added 75 rushing yards with 2 touchdowns.
-Jamar Newsome had 4 receptions for 118 yards and two touchdowns.
-In the game, senior defensive end Bruce Miller recorded two sacks against the Tigers, becoming the schools career leader with 32.
+Jeff Godfrey had a signature performance, throwing 14-of-17 for 252 yards and two touchdowns, and rushing for a third touchdown.
+Sophomore running back Latavius Murray added 75 rushing yards with two touchdowns.
+Jamar Newsome had four receptions for 118 yards and two touchdowns.
+In the game, senior defensive end Bruce Miller recorded two sacks against the Tigers, becoming the school's career leader, with 32.

 With the win, the Knights returned to the national rankings, placing 25th in the USA Today Coaches Poll.
 UCF finished the regular season with a 9–3 overall record, and a 7–1 record in C-USA.
-It is the third time in six years that UCF has dropped only one conference game, all three times appearing in the league title game.
+This was the third time in six years that UCF had dropped only one conference game, all three times appearing in the league title game.